-I was managing editor of both the New Zealand and Australian editions of the magazine when ACP printed seperate versions in both countries in the 1990s.
+I was managing editor of both New Zealand and Australian editions of the magazine when ACP printed separate versions in both countries in the 1990s.

 Today PC Magazine is online only.
 There’s a US parent website and a satellite in Australia.
 They don’t look the same and they don’t have the same content, nor do they serve the same advertisements.

 New Zealand readers are forced to the Australian site.
 Most of the time this doesn’t matter.
 While the Australian site may feature products that are not on sale in New Zealand, online shopping means locals can usually fill in the gaps.

 This doesn’t always apply.
 PC makers like HP might sell similar, but distinct versions of their laptops in Australia and New Zealand.